Course type:Full Time

 BSc (Hons) Health and Social Care validated by University of Central Lancashire

-The aim of this module is to pro0vide students with the opportunity to explore the concept of leadership within health and social care services.
+The aim of the module is to provide students with the opportunity to explore the concept of leadership within health and social care services.
 Students will develop a range of leadership skills to meet current and future demands of complex health and social care organisations.

-You will benefit from our schedule of visiting vocational speakers from the sector (e.g. children and families social workers).
+You will benefit from our schedule of visiting vocational speakers from the sector and trips to museums and galleries which may support modules within the programme.

 You will be encouraged to maintain your professional experience, which will serve as a relevant source of practice-based knowledge to support your academic and professional development within the programme by drawing on your experiences in the workplace in order to maximise learning opportunities and discuss these experiences within a group setting.

-Career options include probation service, management, paramedic, race relations officer, mental health advocate Graduates can apply for postgraduate courses in nursing, social work, mental health, care management, probation, advocacy and a diverse range of related occupations.
+Career options include probation service, management, paramedic, race relations officer, mental health advocate and related occupations.
+Graduates can apply for postgraduate courses in nursing, social work, mental health, care management, probation, advocacy and a diverse range of related occupations.

-Teaching and learning is delivered through seminars, group work, practical experience and lectures, e-learning support, work placements and tutorials – individual and group.
+Teaching and learning is delivered through seminars, group work, practical experience and lectures, e-learning support, individual and group tutorials.
+Learning will take place through the blended learning approach which will combine face-face teaching with an online delivery approach.
 Through group working with peers you are given the opportunity to engage in constructive and developmental discussion with each other within an open, trusting, diverse, inclusive and non-discriminatory environment.
 The academic team seek to empower you to create respectful alliances within the diverse student group and enable safe critical evaluation of cultural and social difference.
 It is designed therefore to embed transferable skills and to empower your progressive increase in autonomy and engagement with learning, knowledge, skills and confidence.

 You will be assessed in a number of ways which have been designed to support your learning and to monitor your progressive achievement.
 As you move through the course and develop professionally you can expect to become increasingly reflective in your approach to study and to work-based learning.
-The combination of coursework, essays, presentations, e-portfolios, case studies, reports and action plans enable you to develop transferable skills for working as community development, social welfare, social policy and health sector employees.
+The combination of coursework, essays, presentations, annotated bibliography and projects enable you to develop transferable skills for working as community development, social welfare, social policy and health sector employees.
 The assessments reflect the communication expected of graduates in this field and will develop your critical evaluation skills.
+The assessments reflect the communication expected of graduates in this field and will develop your critical evaluation skills.
+Teaching, learning and assessments have been designed to provide you with greater transferable and employment skills.